Database Connection Optionslink

 You need to subscribe to a VPN service and install their software or app.
 Once connected, all your internet traffic is routed through their servers.

-To connect to Fivetran using a VPN tunnel, contact Fivetran's Technical Sales team for help setting up the tunnel.
+To connect to Fivetran using a VPN tunnel, contact Fivetran's Support team for help setting up the tunnel.

-The Fivetran Proxy Agent replaces the need for other complicated networking options.
-Installed in a customer's network, it creates an outbound network connection to Fivetran Managed SaaS.
+The Fivetran Proxy Agent eliminates the need for other complex networking options.
+Installed within a customer's network, it creates an outbound network connection to the Fivetran Managed SaaS (see the list of IP addresses in our documentation).
 This allows for secure communication between Fivetran processes and your database without opening an inbound port in your firewall and/or other access control systems.
-The Proxy Agent creates and maintains an outbound WebSocket connection to the Proxy Server in Fivetran’s environment using TLS 1.3 and communicates with the server over port 443
+The Proxy Agent creates and maintains an outbound WebSocket connection to the Proxy Server in Fivetran’s environment using TLS up to and including version 1.3 and communicates with the server over port 443

 .